 - Creag Meagaidh

 - Grey Corries

 Records and recording

-The BSBI joint recorders for Westerness are Ian Strachan and Ian Bonner.
+The BSBI joint County Recorders for Westerness are Ian Strachan and Ian Bonner.
 Ian Strachan is the first contact and lives near Roy Bridge.
-Ian Bonner lives on Anglesey (for which vc he is also joint recorder) but visits Ardnamurchan regularly.
+Ian Bonner (also joint County Recorder for Anglesey) lives in Gloucestershire but visits Ardnamurchan regularly.
 He is responsible in particular for Ardnamurchan, Sunart and Moidart, including hectads NM46, 47, 56, 57, 66, 67, 76, 77 and 86.

-Former recorders for v.c.
-97 include: Alfred Slack, John Raven, Derek Ratcliffe, Mary McCallum Webster (more to be added).
+Former County Recorders for v.c.
+97 include: Alfred Slack, John Raven, Derek Ratcliffe, Mary McCallum Webster.

 Records of plants are very welcome, including all flowering plants, ferns and stoneworts.
 BSBI has now adopted tetrads (2 x 2 km) as the minimum recording unit, but we both record at monad (1 km square) level, with more detailed GRs and notes for anything interesting or notable – the data can be easily aggregated (see maps near end), but not the other way!
 We hope others will do so too.
 It doesn’t necessarily mean doing a repeat list from each square within a tetrad – just note which km square each record is from.